Danielle Allen: Early life and education

-Allen graduated from Princeton University in 1993 with an A.B. in Classics.
-She earned summa cum laude honors and an induction into Phi Beta Kappa.
-Allen completed a 178-page senior thesis, titled "The State of Judgment", under the supervision of Andre Laks.
-As a Marshall Scholar, she studied at King's College at the University of Cambridge, where she received an M.Phil. in classics in 1994 and a Ph.D. in classics in 1996.
-Allen then pursued further graduate studies at Harvard University, earning an M.A. in government in 1998 and a Ph.D. in government in 2001.
+Academic career

 From 1997 to 2007, she served on the faculty of the University of Chicago, earning appointments as a professor of both classics and political science, as well as membership on the university's Committee on Social Thought.
 She served as Dean of the Division of the Humanities from 2004 to 2007.
 She organized The Dewey Seminar: Education, Schools and the State, with Rob Reich.

 She is a former trustee of Amherst College and Princeton University, and is a past chair of the Pulitzer Prize board where she served from 2007 to 2015.
 She was the UPS Foundation Professor at the Institute for Advanced Study in Princeton, before joining the Harvard faculty and becoming director of the Safra Center in 2015.

-Her scholarly contributions have been widely recognized.
-She was named a MacArthur Foundation Fellow in 2001, in recognition of her combining “the classicist’s careful attention to texts and language with the political theorist’s sophisticated and informed engagement”.
+She was named a MacArthur Foundation Fellow in 2001, in recognition of her combining "the classicist's careful attention to texts and language with the political theorist's sophisticated and informed engagement".
 An elected member of the American Academy of Arts and Sciences and the American Philosophical Society, Allen is a past chair of the Mellon Foundation board of trustees.

-The New Yorker published Allen's "The Life of a South Central Statistic" in its July 24, 2017 issue.
+The New Yorker published Allen's "The Life of a South Central Statistic" in its July 24, 2017, issue.

 Together with Stephen B. Heintz and Eric Liu, Allen chaired the bipartisan Commission on the Practice of Democratic Citizenship of the American Academy of Arts and Sciences.
 The commission, which was launched "to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy", issued a report, titled Our Common Purpose: Reinventing American Democracy for the 21st Century, in June 2020.
 The report included strategies and policy recommendations "to help the nation emerge as a more resilient democracy by 2026".

 In October 2022, Allen joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.

 Political career

 Allen announced in December 2020 that she would explore a candidacy in the 2022 Massachusetts gubernatorial race.
-She announced on February 15, 2022 that she had no path, and ended her campaign on "pure math."
+She announced on February 15, 2022, that she had no path, and ended her campaign on "pure math."